felixjwong/covid19/README.md

 </p>

 <p>
-<b>Please note:</b> We remind the reader to refer to data S1 of the paper for the mapping between locales in the rows and their names.
+<b>Please note:</b> We remind the reader to refer to Supplementary Dataset 1 of the paper for the mapping between locales in the rows and their names.
 </p>

 ### Prerequisites